debuggingfuture/contact-us-dao/README.md

 contacts-2.json
 ```
 (Pruning of such dataset is in theory possible, while not current focus)

+### Design on Membership

+We do not assume every contact is by default a member of the DAO.
+The way Governance Token distributed is decoupled and totally subject to community's decisions.
+Contact manipulation is separated from the contract.

+### Governance on Operator
+Could be
+- dedicated owner (whitelisted by wallet adderss),
+  - (create isWhiteListed method at contract and apply in access control)
+- or holding over particular token threshold
+  - (use balanceOf method in access control)

+### Reward
+- We could also reward operator for computation at the proposal

 ---

 ### Codebase

 -   originally generated via nextjs edge template

+env-cmd yarn hardhat run scripts/propose.js

 ---